rafburzy/Statistics/README.md

 # Statistics
 This repository contains functions used in statistics with Python.

 ### ECDF
 First available function is Empirical Cumulative Density Function for one dimensional array.
 This function is used to visualize data.
-The examples of its usage are shown in the **ECDF_usage** Jupyter Notebook.
+The examples of its usage are shown in the **01_ECDF_usage** Jupyter Notebook.

 ### Regression
-Second added notebook is **regression** which shows how to calculate regression coefficients for the iris dataset selected columns.
+Second added notebook is **02_regression** which shows how to calculate regression coefficients for the iris dataset selected columns.

+### Bootstrap
+Third notebook presents the use of bootstrapping technique to calculate the impact on the mean value of sepal length and sepal width and calculation of the confidence intervals.
+The examples are shown in **03_bootstrap_replicates** notebook.